You can generate electricity from your bicycle, which is good news for you as an off-gridder.

 You can make a bicycle generator from locally available materials.
 As an off-gridder, you don’t have to buy a complete bicycle.

-There are 8 steps that you need to carefully follow to make a homemade bicycle generator.
+There are 8 steps that you need to carefully follow to make a bicycle generator.
 Just ensure you have all the materials, tools, and equipment.

 Step 1: Preparing Instruments